bdlukaa/native_admob_flutter/README.md

 NativeAds.initialize(useHybridComposition: true);
 ```

 It's enabled by default on Android 19.
 Note that on Android versions prior to Android 10 Hybrid Composition has some [performance drawbacks](https://flutter.dev/docs/development/platform-integration/platform-views?tab=android-platform-views-kotlin-tab#performance).

 #### **Note**: It autommatically does the checking for you about the android version, so you don't need to worry about it.

 ## iOS

 iOS is currently not supported (I don't have an Apple environment :/).
 Feel free to [create a pull request](https://github.com/bdlukaa/native_admob_flutter/pulls) with the implementation for it :)

-## Web

-Web is currently not supported.

 # Initialize